eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 ./tools/iceoryx_build_test.sh debug build-all -c unit
 ```
 **NOTE**
-Iceoryx needs to be build as static library for working with gcov flags.
+Iceoryx needs to be built as static library for working with gcov flags.
 The script does it automatically.

 The flag `-c unit` is for having only reports for unit-tests.
 In the script `tools/gcov/lcov_generate.sh` is the initial scan, filtering and report generation automatically done.

 All reports are stored locally in build/lcov as html report (index.html).
-In Github we are using for codecov for a general reporting of the code coverage.
+In Github, we are using [codecov](https://about.codecov.io) for a general reporting of the code coverage.
-Codecov gives a brief overview of the code coverage and also indicates in Pull-Requests if new added code is not covered by tests.
+Codecov gives a brief overview of the code coverage and also indicates in Pull-Requests if newly added code is not covered by tests.
 If you want to download the detailed html reports from the Pull-Requests or master build you can do it by the following way:
 1. Open the "Checks" view in the PR
 2. Open the "Details" link for the check `iceoryx-coverage-doxygen-ubuntu` in `Test Coverage + Doxygen Documentation`